El Gran Senor: Stud career

-El Gran Senor will have a lasting impact on the breed through his best daughter, Grade One winner Toussaud.
-She ranks among a tiny handful of mares who have produced multiple Group/Grade 1 winners, with four.
+El Gran Senor's most successful filly was Grade One winner Toussaud.
+She ranks among a tiny handful of mares who have produced multiple Group/Grade 1 winners (4).
 Chester House (born in 1995 by Mr. Prospector) was first, winning the Arlington Million (Gr.1) in 2000.
 Advertised as a "genetic masterpiece", Chester House also showed promise as a stallion before cancer cut his stud career short in 2003, after only three years at stud.
-Next was daughter Honest Lady (born in 1996 by Seattle Slew), who won the Santa Monica Handicap (Gr.1) and finished 2nd against the boys in the Metropolitan Handicap (Gr.1).
+Next was daughter Honest Lady (born in 1996 by Seattle Slew), who won the Santa Monica Handicap (Gr.1) and finished second against the boys in the Metropolitan Handicap (Gr.1).
 Honest Lady became an excellent broodmare herself, producing Gr.1 winner First Defence along with stakes winners Phantom Rose and Honest Quality.
 After Honest Lady came Chiselling (born in 1999 by Woodman), who won the Secretariat Stakes (Gr.1).
-Chiselling was initially going be sent to South Africa for stud, however he was diagnosed with Equine Protozoal Myeloencephalitis and it is unclear what happened to him after he missed the 2004 breeding season.
+Chiselling was initially going be sent to South Africa for stud; however, he was diagnosed with Equine Protozoal Myeloencephalitis and it is unclear what happened to him after he missed the 2004 breeding season.
 Her fourth and final Grade 1 winner is arguably her best, Belmont Stakes (Gr.1) winner Empire Maker (born in 2000 by Unbridled).
 In addition to the Belmont, Empire Maker won two other Gr.1s, the Wood Memorial and Florida Derby.
 Empire Maker stood at his owner-breeder Prince Khalid Abdullah's Juddmonte Farm in Kentucky until 2010, when he was sold to the Japan Bloodhorse Breeders Association to stand at Shizunai Stallion Station.
 Eleven days earlier, his two-year-old daughter, future champion Royal Delta, won her first start by 12 lengths.
 In September 2015, two months after his grandson American Pharoah won the American Triple Crown, it was announced that Empire Maker had been bought back from Japan and as of 2019 he stands at Gainesway Farm in Lexington, Kentucky.

-El Gran Senor was euthanized on 18 October 2006 at Ashford Stud in Kentucky due to the infirmities of old age.
+El Gran Senor was euthanised on 18 October 2006 at Ashford Stud in Kentucky due to the infirmities of old age.